Fragment Formats

 | Sanitization | Allowlisted elements/widgets, stripped dangerous content |

-The manifest shape, the lifecycle, and the sandbox API are the interop surface.
+The fill shape, the lifecycle, and the sandbox API are the interop surface.
 Whether the fragment renders as DOM elements, terminal widgets, or desktop controls is the host’s concern.